-They are healthy, versatile, tasty, and require little preparation (especially when they are consumed in pickled form).
-More and more chefs and hobby cooks fuse sauerkraut or red beets into pizza toppings or add them to soups, salads, sandwiches, cocktails, or even chocolate cake or donuts.
+They are healthy, versatile, tasty, and require little preparation, especially when they are consumed in pickled form.
+More and more chefs and home cooks fuse sauerkraut or red beets into pizza toppings, soups, salads, sandwiches, cocktails, and even chocolate cake or donuts.
 Professional runners swear by red beet juice as legal “dope” to increase blood iron levels and circulation.
 Health nuts are adding beet powder to their smoothies.
 And Heidi Klum revealed that the secret to her healthy, lean physique is none other than her grandmother’s sauerkraut soup.

 The pickled forms of sauerkraut and red beets in glass jars also pack a healthy punch, as they add acidity to the cut up vegetables.
 They are also low in calories, loaded with folate, vitamin B6, riboflavin, thiamin and vitamin K and rich in minerals such as iron, potassium and magnesium.
-The fermentation and pickling of the sliced cabbage and beets actually increases the nutritional benefits of the vegetables, making them more digestible and creating a probiotic effect on the gastrointestinal system.
+The fermentation and pickling of sliced cabbage and beets actually increases the nutritional benefits of the vegetables, making them more digestible and creating a probiotic effect on the gastrointestinal system.

 It’s the brine

 Of course, not all commercially pickled sauerkraut or red beet products are alike.
-When it comes to smell, taste, and texture, it matters greatly from where the raw materials were sourced and what brine was used.
+When it comes to smell, taste, and texture, it matters greatly where the raw materials were sourced and what brine was used.
 In the German states of Baden Wuerttemberg, parts of Brandenburg and the western fields North Rhine Westphalia are the prime location for growing and harvesting cabbage and beets.
 Many of the top quality producers hail from these areas.
 They will use brine made from vinegar and wine, with little added water and salt.